openstack/cinder/doc/source/devref/replication.rst

 Note that ideally drivers will know how to update the volume reference properly so that Cinder is now pointing to the secondary.
-Also, while it's not required, at this time; ideally the command would act as a toggle, allowing to switch back and forth betweeen primary and secondary and back to primary.
+Also, while it's not required, at this time; ideally the command would act as a toggle, allowing to switch back and forth between primary and secondary and back to primary.

 **list_replication_targets**